Finnsheep are Friendly and Fertile!

 Black Moose Ranch

 While we enjoyed the fresh eggs, we also realized that we spent a lot on grass-fed lamb and beef.
 Since we already had land available, we decided to get "a couple" of sheep.
-We decided on a heritage breed, the Finnsheep, for their docile temperament, hardiness, ability to grow on grass alone (no grain),and have good wool quality.
+We decided on a heritage breed, the Finnsheep, for their docile temperament, hardiness, ability to grow on grass alone (no grain other than for lactating ewes),and have good wool quality.
 "A few" sheep quickly grew to a full flock of sheep.
+By the way, if you're interested in starting your own flock of Finns, start here to check out breeding quality ewe lambs and here to check out breeding quality ram lambs.
 It was easy enough to put 3 sheep away in the barn at night to protect them from stray dogs and coyotes, but simply not practical when dealing with more than a couple of sheep, especially during lambing season.

 That meant that we needed to find some predator protection.
 After much research on the various types of predation control available, we settled first on "dog" (as opposed to lama, donkey, etc.) and then on the "Maremma" as the particular breed.
 Since bringing the first adult pair, Brio and Katrina, to our ranch, we haven't lost a chicken, sheep or guinea fowl to a predator!
 We added a second pair, Iago and Aria (pictured left) so Brio and Katrina could have a cushy retirement being "farm yard" guardians.
 The deer never come in the farmyard to eat fruit trees or gardens.